Design Documents Guide

 More info

-This policy was inspired by Design docs guidelines at Google.
+This policy was inspired by Design docs guidelines at Google and How to write a good software design doc.